adrienkohlbecker/6502/mainboard_v2/README.md

 ![schematic_reset](./images/schematic_reset.png)

 The board includes a DS1813 reset circuit.
-It detects when the power goes on and pulls `RST` low for 150ms to allow every device to properly boot up, so I don't have to reset the processor manually each time.
+It detects when the power goes on and pulls `RST` low for 150ms to allow every device to properly boot up, so I don't have to reset the processor manually.
 Additionally, it debounces the reset button, generating a 150ms pulse each time it is pressed.
 Finally, if the supplied voltage goes below a defined value, it also pulls `RST` low, protecting the components from under-voltage.

 ## Clock